SAP-samples/logistics-business-network-gtt-standardapps-samples/lbn-gtt-standard-app/Documents/What's New for Fulfillment Tracking Apps.md

 # What's New for Fulfillment Tracking Apps
+## September 16th, 2023
+1. Support batch split for the inbound and outbound delivery.
+2. Correct shipper reference documents information after removing a delivery from a shipment.
+3. Fix the update issue of the inbound delivery item when canceling one of its freight units.
+4. If the Goods Movement status is empty, the item Goods Receipt events (with event match key) are not planned for the inbound delivery header.
+5. Enhance the trigger condition of freight unit's cross updating delivery and delivery items.
+6. Fix the duplicate alternative keys issue when several handling units are assigned to one freight unit of an inbound delivery.

 ## June 17th, 2023
 1. Correct the unit of measure in the freight booking.
 2. Stop sending out the freight unit IDOC if this freight unit is not GTT relevant.